Brad Pitt A No-Show At Oscars, Dramatic Weight Loss After Angelina Jolie Split

 The decision to work together for the sake of their kids and family is a huge development in Brad Pitt and Jolie’s divorce and custody battle.
 In the past few months, the duo had been trading accusations.
 There were even reports that Pitt had allegedly physically abused their kids in the past.

 For now, Brad Pitt and Jolie have reached a voluntary temporary custody agreement that allows the actor supervised visitation with the kids.
-As their legal battle continues, people are already speculating about who could be Pitt’s next romantic interest, according to Yahoo.
+As their legal battle continues, people are already speculating about who could be Pitt’s next romantic interest, according to Yahoo Entertainment.

 Some even found intriguing evidence at the Golden Globes ceremony, claiming that Kate Hudson, who has been previously romantically linked to Brad Pitt, wore a revealing low-cut gold lace gown specifically to catch Pitt’s eye.